 Personal Protective Equipment

 - Customers are no longer required to wear masks in the festival and/or while on course.
-Unless otherwise required by local government authorities or the venue owner, customers or other relevant party.
+Unless otherwise required by local government authorities or the venue owner, customers, or other relevant parties.

-- Customers WILL be required to wear masks while on any shuttle buses, so everyone should plan to have a mask available for these circumstances.
+- Customers WILL be required to wear masks while on any shuttle buses, so everyone should plan to have masks available for these circumstances.

-- Customer throughput will be monitored to ensure the number of people within the event space is kept to acceptable levels at all times.
+- Customers throughout will be monitored to ensure the number of people within the event space is kept to acceptable levels at all times.

 - Heat sizes will be reduced, and courses themselves will be widened from previous standards to ensure safe spacing while running/walking and at obstacles.

-- Dedicated lanes, along with designated waiting spots, will be provided at areas where racers tend to congregate, such as at check-in and at obstacles.
+- Dedicated lanes and designated waiting spots will be provided at areas where racers tend to congregate, such as at check-in and at obstacles.
 Where lines are formed, distancing markers will be used to ensure safe distancing.

 - Shade tents will be limited to facilitate social distancing.

 Anyone who falls under or lives with someone in these categories is encouraged not to participate in Spartan events at this time: